Aramantos/MS1-World-Wide-Web/README.md

 *   Home, People, History all forward to correct pages.
 *   FAQ & Original open a new tab to correct page
-*   Brand icons forward to home page.
+*   Brand icons forward to the home page.
 *   Header stays fixed on multiple screens sizes and web browsers

 **Footer**

-*   Globe icon opens new tab to original webpage
+*   Globe icon opens a new tab to the original webpage
-*   Social links open new tab to designated social media site
+*   Social links open a new tab to the designated social media site

 **Bugs**